 Shogayu: Japanese Ginger Tea to Prevent and Cure Colds

-Winter is just around the corner here in Japan, and accordingly, it is getting colder day by day.
-Because of that, there is a cold going around me now, but fortunately, I haven’t caught it yet.
+Winter is just around the corner here in Japan.
+Accordingly, it is getting colder day by day.
+Because of that, a cold is going around now, but fortunately, I haven’t caught it yet.

 Yesterday, I went to a drugstore near my house to buy foodstuffs, where I saw a wide range of cold medicines on the shelves near the entrance.
 In addition to them, I noticed a seasonal product unique to Japan lined up there.

-In Japan, the product is often offered for sale in a big way during the chilly winter months, because it is effective in the treatment and prevention of the common cold.
+In Japan, the product is often offered in a big way during the chilly winter months, because it is effective in the treatment and prevention of the common cold.

 Shoga-Yu (生姜湯: Japanese Ginger Tea)

-Actually, what I found at the entrance of the drugstore was the base powder of Japanese ginger tea called “Shoga Yu (生姜湯: literally meaning hot ginger water in Japanese)”.
+Actually, what I came across at the entrance of the drugstore was the base powder of Japanese ginger tea called “Shoga Yu (生姜湯: literally meaning “hot ginger water” in Japanese)”.

-Shogayu is a healthy tea familiar to us Japanese, which is often drunk for the purpose of preventing and curing colds in the cold winter season, like the Japanese arrowroot tea “Kuzuyu (葛湯)“.
+Shogayu is a healthy tea familiar to us Japanese, which is often drunk for preventing and curing colds in the cold winter season, like the arrowroot tea “Kuzuyu (葛湯)“.

 How to Make Shogayu Tea (Easy Recipe)

-It may be difficult to get Japanese Shogayu tea bases in countries outside of Japan, but you can easily make the ginger tea with the following recipe.
+It may be difficult to get Shogayu tea bases in countries outside Japan.
+But with the following recipe, you can easily make Japanese ginger tea at home.